Poem I don't want to write

 by aabbchot aabbaadd aabbswallow

-illustration by Jespa Jacob Smith
+with an illustration by Jespa Jacob Smith

 I don’t tell anyone about my alarm,